oracle/dotnet-db-samples/samples/dotnet-core/ef-core/keyless-entity-types-views/README.md

 To scaffold views, add the Microsoft.EntityFrameworkCore.Tools package from NuGet Gallery.
 Then, run this command from the Package Manager Console:
 * Scaffold-DbContext "User Id=&lt;Oracle User&gt;;Password=&lt;Password&gt;;Data Source=&lt;Data Source&gt;;" Oracle.EntityFrameworkCore -OutputDir Models

+Note: There are no EF Core migration APIs specifically for database view DDL.
+To perform view DDL, execute SQL, such as using the ExecuteSqlRaw method as the sample code does.